 University Commendation for Academic Excellence

-6.0 or better*
+6.0 or higher*

 University Commendation for Academic Excellence (Postgraduate)

-6.6 or better
+6.6 or higher

 * Students who qualify for a Medal do not receive a University Commendation as well.